Water, Weather & Environment

 Ahead of future state regulations regarding groundwater quality, Soquel Creek Water District is integrating water quality and quantity datasets.

-By integrating time series & spatial data, staff identify that pumping less from specific wells allows groundwater levels to recover.
+By integrating time series and spatial data, staff identify that pumping less from specific wells allows groundwater levels to recover.
 Water conservation by customers also supported a 25% reduction in pumping.
 Integrating data from SCADA systems, weather stations, and in-situ sensors also confirms that deep well pumping has no impact on shallow wells.
 Rain however raises water levels in shallow & medium wells.

 The organization’s increase in analytical capacity & technical capabilities to share quality-controlled datasets with consultants now streamlines time and costs for developing annual reports.
 Datasets are shared with an approved hydrogeologist consultant as needed.
 Instead of tedious data validation, this contractor can continue to develop and calibrate the basin’s integrated surface and groundwater model, which had begun while other groundwater sustainability agencies (GSA) were still forming.

 To increase the reliability of the District’s water supply & mitigate risk of further saltwater contamination, an advanced water purification facility has been designed to recycle treated wastewater and purify it to drinking water standards.
-Purified water would replenish the basin & create a seawater intrusion barrier.
+Purified water would replenish the basin and create a seawater intrusion barrier.
 A $50M California State Prop 1 grant will cover 50% projected construction costs for a new groundwater replenishment facility & distribution system.
 Federal grants have also been awarded to apply toward construction and lessen the vulnerability of the drinking water supply.

 Soquel Creek Water District continues to promote deeper understanding of the aquifer system among staff, consultants, and the public.